ppy/osu-wiki/news/2025/2025-04-08-beatmap-spotlights-revival-spring-2025.md

 ### Live seasonal score calculation & leaderboards

-The seasonal scoring is now calculated every time you submit a score.
-Alongside that, the Spotlights season pages now include a full seasonal leaderboard, with dynamically updating division tiers.
+Seasonal scoring is now calculated every time you submit a score.
+Alongside that, the Spotlights season pages now include a full seasonal leaderboard with dynamically updating division tiers.

 Want to see this in action?
 Submit a score in one of the playlists below and look up your name!